 Voltage drops results in wasted power along the cable run and a reduced voltage for the appliance which may cause the appliance not to work properly.

-To ensure that your appliance receives its recommended minimum operating voltage, select a wire gauge and appliance location (cable length) such that the final voltage for the appliance meets your appliance voltage requirements (ideally not more than 3% for branch circuits).
+To ensure that your appliance receives its recommended minimum operating voltage, always select a wire gauge for the cable length such that the final voltage for the appliance meets your appliance voltage requirements (ideally not more than 3% for branch circuits).

-For example, at 120V, an appliance drawing 10A over 10 AWG wire, the one way cable length to the appliance can at 90 feet would result in a voltage drop of 2%.
+For example, at 120V, an appliance drawing 10A over 10 AWG wire with the one way cable length to the appliance at 90 feet results in a voltage drop of about 2%.

-Should this distance double (180 feet), then the voltage drop would double to 4% increasing the power wastage and may result in the appliance not working properly.
+Should this distance double (180 feet), then the voltage drop increases to 4% resulting in more power wastage and possibly the appliance may not work properly.

 Fix: To maintain the voltage drop (2%) while maintaining the cable length, decrease the wire gauge to 6 AWG.

-At 120V, a 3% voltage drop results for a 10A load when using 12 AWG wire with one way distance for the load at 70ft.
+For example, at 120V, you have 3% voltage drop when powering an appliance that draws 10A load over 12 AWG wire at a one way distance for the load of 70ft.

-If the load increases, drawing a current of 15A, to maintain the same wire gauge and 2% voltage drop, one way cable should be 61 feet.
+If a larger appliance (draws more current) is connected drawing 15A as an example, to maintain the same wire gauge and 2% voltage drop, one way cable should be 61 feet.

 - If this is not possible to move the load (reduce the cable length, you may use a thicker cable, 10AWG.

 - Double the voltage to 240V if the load can take it which would allow you to extend the load up to 123 feet!